 Supplies to rented single dwellings, and those where the water is used as part of a commercial or public activity:

-If the water at a dwelling is being used as part of a commercial or public activity and/or is being rented by tenants (including short term lets, such as holiday cottages or bed and breakfast accommodation), monitoring and risk assessment must be carried out in accordance with either regulation 11 or 9, as applicable: For tenanted single dwellings see guidance for Regulation 11 (Wales) and for those where the water is being consumed as part of a commercial or public activity (e.g. a dwelling being used as a tea shop), see Regulation 9 (Wales).
+If the water at a dwelling is being used as part of a commercial or public activity and/or is being rented by tenants (including short term lets, such as holiday cottages or bed and breakfast accommodation), monitoring and risk assessment must be carried out as applicable: For tenanted single dwellings see guidance for Regulation 11 (Wales) and for those where the water is being consumed as part of a commercial or public activity (e.g. a dwelling being used as a tea shop), see Regulation 9 (Wales).

 For further information then please contact your local authority.